Quarter End Playbook

 Using draft balancing payrolls proactively

 • For large expected variances, communicate early.
 Proactively notify employers well in advance of Quarter End.
-A good example is the FUTA Credit Reduction at Q4 Quarter End.

 • If the balancing preview looks wrong, escalate quickly.
 If you have identified the root cause of tax variances and believe that corrections are required, create a Support request with the “Corrections + Amendments” request category.
 Addressing it early increases the chances it can be resolved before filings.